aayush-tripathi/aayush-tripathi/README.md

 - **Tundra Language**: A custom programming language built in Rust featuring a JIT backend and custom AST
 - **Privacy-Focused Browser**: A desktop browser leveraging Mozilla’s Gecko engine, engineered for privacy and performance.
 - **Minesweeper Encoder**: An innovative tool that encodes files into Minesweeper board states using Electron and TypeScript.
 - **ICU Mortality Prediction**: A deep learning model trained on MIMIC and eICU datasets to predict patient mortality in real time.
 - **Android Apps built on JetPack Compose with Modern MVVM Structure**: Notable apps include Synapse and a Fuzzy-GA Fitness Coach for Wear OS.
-- **CodeForces Editorial Extension**: An Extension for Chromium Browsers which formats and brings the editorial to the problem page using Gemini to improve ease and understanding.
+- **CodeForces Editorial Extension**: An Extension for Chromium Browsers which formats and edits the editorial onto the problem page using Gemini to improve ease and understanding.
 - **Open Source Contributions**: Contributions to AnkiDroid, including bug fixes and backwards compatibility towards older Android Versions.
 ### 🏆 Achievements